BC Traceability Adoption Program | Caddy — IAF BC Preferred Vendor

 • GMP, SQF, and HACCP certifications require formal production records that manual systems can’t support

 The barrier isn’t willingness to change.
 It’s cost.
-The BC TAP grant is designed specifically to remove that barrier — but only for food manufacturers who act before funding is allocated.
+BC TAP is designed specifically to remove that barrier — covering 70% of eligible costs.
+But only for food manufacturers who apply before funding is allocated.

 How it works

-From paper to digital — with grant support at every step.
+From application to funded implementation — Caddy helps at every step.

 1